IcaliaLabs/guides/happiness/README.md

 ### Learn something new

-Learn something new, new frameworks, programming languages, music, a new language, whatever you want, it's like you are upgrading you mind.
+Learn something new, new frameworks, programming languages, music, a new language, whatever you want, it's like you are upgrading your mind.
 Remember not only your body is the only one who needs to be on sharp!

 ### Share!